A recap from the whale museum's history: 1992-1995

 The Húsavík Whale Museum opened an anniversary exhibition in May 2019 to celebrate its 20th anniversary.

-In the next weeks, some parts of the museum’s story will be reveiled here on the museum blog.
-We begin our journey in 1992 because as in all good stories there is always a preface behind it.
+In the next weeks, some parts of the museum's story will be revealed here on the museum blog.
+We began our journey in 1992 because as in all good stories there is always a preface behind it.

 The origin of the Húsavík whale museum can be traced to whale watching tours that were operated in Höfn from 1992-1994 on the initiative of Discover the World.
-In the first trip were a british guide Mark Carwardine and Ásbjörn Björgvinsson which would later establish the Húsavík whale museum.
+In the first trip were a British guide Mark Carwardine and Ásbjörn Björgvinsson which would later establish the Húsavík whale museum.
 The tours took about 8 hours.
-In 1994 scheduled whale watching tours in Húsavík were operated for the first time by the company Sjóferðir Arnars.
-In the following year a few groups arrived to Húsavik for whale watching, f.e. from Discover the World.
-Whale sightings had decreased in Höfn at the time but Húsavík which was known as an old minke whaling area had also its advantages for a whole lot shorter distances than the tours in Höfn‘s area.
+In 1994 scheduled whale watching tours in Húsavík were operated for the first time by the company Sjóférð Arnars.
+In the following year a few groups arrived in Húsavik for whale watching, some from Discover the World.
+Whale sightings had decreased in Höfn at the time but Húsavík which was known as an old minke whaling area also had its advantages for a whole lot shorter distances than the tours in Höfn's area.
 In 1995 a whale watching course was held in Keflavík where foreign speakers gave an inside knowledge about whale watching as a phenomenon.
 One of the speakers was Erich Hoyt.
-By the summer of 1995 two whale watching companies, North Sailing and Sjóferðir Arnars were opertaring from Húsavík harbor on a daily basis.
+By the summer of 1995 two whale watching companies, North Sailing and Arnar's Sea Tours were operating from Húsavík harbor on a daily basis.

 Mark Carwardine with the Húsavík Whale Museum's former project manager Huld Hafliðadóttir.